 Tip: Not advisable to go on a rainy day.
 A bit pricey.

-- When: Every day except Tuesday from 6pm to 12am
+- When: Every day from 6pm to 12am

 - Where: Jalan Meru Bestari A8, 31200 Ipoh, Perak

-We noticed the majority of customers and vendors here are Muslim.
-The market was pretty lively on a weekday.
+We noticed most customers and vendors here are Muslim.
+The market was quite lively even on a weekday.
 We saw a live band setting up too.

 - Where: LOT 158408, Jalan Sultan Azlan Shah Utara, 30350 Ipoh, Perak